Safe Driving is Within Reach

-With so many functions at your fingertips – streaming music (Pandora, anyone?), navigation, texts, apps and yes, phone calls – your smartphone needs to be within reach to be used safely while driving.
+With so many functions at your fingertips – streaming music (Pandora or Spotify, anyone?), navigation, texts, apps and yes, phone calls – your smartphone needs to be within reach to be used safely while driving.
 Mounting it on the dash or console provides easy access to the phone.
 It also eliminates fumbling in a purse or having it slide off your lap when you slam on the brakes to avoid a rear-end collision or a wayward deer.
 And keeping your smartphone affixed to your vehicle lets you see those all-important maps while the phone's charging, rather than laying it flat on the passenger seat and hoping you won't miss your exit.

 Where your smartphone is mounted makes a difference

 Remember the old addage: Location, location, location.
 Placing the phone right in front of your face might be tempting – but may cause distractions.
 If the phone's not close enough, you defeat the purpose.
 And if you have a front-seat passenger, you can share control if you place it appropriately.

 Fortunately, there are plenty of easy and inexpensive mounting options.
 From a vehicle-specific model that perfectly fits your dash to one that clips to your vent, you can find one that works for you.
 Of course, a Crutchfield advisor is just a phone call away to help you choose the right mounting option if you need a second opinion.

 This Belkin Mobile device holder slips into an available cup holder in your vehicle..